About Us

 Clinical Team

-Our team is made up of licensed occupational with advanced training in upper extremity rehabilitation.
+Our team is made up of licensed occupational therapists with advanced training in upper extremity rehabilitation.
 We are committed to ongoing education and professional development to ensure our patients receive high-quality, up-to-date care.

 Alaska Hand Rehab therapist Jean Keckhut providing hand therapy services.